doorbell88/CRAIGSLIST-FREE-Scrapy-spider/README.md

     usage:          free [arguments]

     examples:       free 7                  -- displays the 7 newest posts
-                    free table              -- displays any posts with "table" in them (letter case does not matter) free table computer     -- displays any posts with "table", and then any with "computer" free "computer table"   -- displays any posts with "computer table" in them free 7 table            -- displays newest 7 posts, and then any with "table" in them
+                    free table              -- displays any posts with "table" in them (case does not matter) free table computer     -- displays any posts with "table", and then any with "computer" free "computer table"   -- displays any posts with "computer table" in them free 7 table            -- displays newest 7 posts, and then any with "table" in them